The southern coast of Sri Lanka is full of amazing golden beaches and it can be difficult to decide where to go.

 Where to Stay in Hiriketiya

 We wanted to stay at the place called Salt Guesthouse, but it was fully booked all the time we were in Sri Lanka.
-It has a really nice aesthetic, a lovely garden with shaded cozy areas and a little pool.
-In the garden, you can find also a nice restaurant, a good coffee bar and various seating areas, great for both working , reading and relaxing.
-Upstairs is a yoga shala with daily classes, open for all levels.
+This guesthouse is surrounded by an aesthetic, peaceful garden with shaded cozy areas and a little pool.
+In the garden, you will find a restaurant, a good coffee bar, and various seating areas, great for both working, reading and relaxing.
+The restaurant offers fresh salads, snacks, and shakes.
+We loved hanging out in the shade at this place, and to cool down in the little pool.
+Upstairs is also an open-air yoga shala with daily classes, open for all levels.

 Blue Beach – Between Niwella and Hiriketiya Beach